connorturlan/file-server-react/readme.md

 ## Future Plans

 -   Use a .env file to for routers to the file server to provide the option for other web servers to be used.
--   Make a common element for files and folders.
 -   Allow the user to copy and move files and folders.
     -   Extend to rename items.
 -   Allow the user to delete files and folders.